 Holiday Gift Giving

 If you don’t know what to buy for the hard-to-shop-for people on your list, you’re not alone.
-Last year, Americans spent more than $9 billion on gift cards, a full third of annual gift card sales bought for others, according to Packaged Facts.
+In 2019, Americans spent more than $9 billion on gift cards, a full third of annual gift card sales, according to Packaged Facts.

 You might even score one or more yourself.
 Another $7 billion in gift card sales is from employers purchasing cards to give to their employees.